Miles-Cownie/first-milestone-project/README.md

 ## Responsive Design Check

-* The responsive design test was carried out successfully on all pages using [Responsive Design Checker](https://responsivedesignchecker.com)
+* The responsive design test was carried out successfully on all pages using [Responsive Design Checker](https://responsivedesignchecker.com).
+The responsive design rules acted correctly as designed across the below screen sizes.
+Content moved to the intended positions as expected and navigation links worked as intended.

   * Display >1200px = Pass
   * Display <1200px = Pass